-Port Spencer – A globally competitive grain port
+Port Spencer – A globally competitive grain focused, multi-commodity, multi-user port

 Fly through of the proposed Port based on the current state of the engineering design as of September 2020.